Prescriptions

 - more information, including how to register, can be found here.

-- use the internet without a password at nhs.uk
+- use the internet without an app or password at nhs.uk

 - the request should be submitted 7 or 8 working days before your prescription due date.